ospalh/anki-addons/pages/Compare to kana.md

 A typical model for learning Japanese has a field called <q>Reading</q>.
 In that field, the reading (kana) is stored *along with the kanji*.
-For example, in a fact defining the Japanese word for citizens, the reading field would look like <q lang="ja">住民[じゃうみん]</q>.
+For example, in a note defining the Japanese word for citizens, the reading field would look like <q lang="ja">住民[じゃうみん]</q>.
 Like this, the standard templates `{{furigana:Reading}}` and `{{kana:Reading}}` work.